tomster/ezjail-remote/README.txt

 create
 ------

-creates a new jail instance on the given host. it uses the *ezjail-remote* flavor by default, which in turn allows us to perform further (even interactive) customizations that 'naked' ezjail flavors don't allow for.
+creates a new jail instance on the given host, creates an admin user with sudo privileges and enables ssh access via public key.

 parameters
 **********

-host
-  name of the jailhost, *required*

 name
   name of the new jail, *required*